usavictor210/review-heatmap-replace-streak/README.md

 > Your learning performance at a glance

 Adds a **heatmap graph** to [Anki](https://apps.ankiweb.net/)'s main window which visualizes past and future card review activity, similar to the contribution view on GitHub.
 Information on the **current streak** is displayed alongside the heatmap.
 Clicking on an item shows the cards reviewed on that day.

+This fork aims to add additional functionality to the current streak statistic if you don't like it.
+Of course, this is up to your own discretion.
+Everything else in this markdown file apart from this section and title has not been changed.
+I might change a bit more here and there but most of this is essentially unchanged from the original addon.

 <!-- MarkdownTOC -->